Bowling Green Falcons baseball: Danny Schmitz era

 Danny Schmitz replaced Ed Platzer as head coach of the Bowling Green Falcons in 1991.
 In Schmitz's first season as head coach, the Falcons posted a 16–39–1 (7–23) record and finished 9th in the MAC.
 Schmitz would turn the program around in his fourth season (1994) posting a 29–18 (16–10) record, finishing 3rd in the MAC.
 He would lead the Falcons to their second MAC crown the following year posting a 34–20 (22–8) record.

-Under Schmitz' watch, the Falcons have won five regular-season conference championships, six East Division titles, two conference tournament championships, and an NCAA Tournament appearance.
-Schmitz is second longest tenured coach in the program's history, only behind Warren E. Steller (31 seasons) and is the programs all-time winningest manager with 489 wins.
+Under Schmitz' watch, the Falcons won four regular-season conference championships, seven East Division titles, three conference tournament championships, and an NCAA Tournament appearance.
+Schmitz is second longest tenured coach in the program's history, only behind Warren E. Steller (32 seasons) and is the programs all-time winningest manager with 723 wins.
 Schmitz became the program's all-time winningest coach on March 26, 2000 after the Falcons defeated Buffalo 3–2.

 After 105 years, the sport was dropped at the varsity level effective immediately on May 15, 2020 as part of the budget cuts due to the on-going coronavirus pandemic.
 Just weeks later, the school announced it was reinstating baseball after they fund-raised $1.5 million dollars of commitments over the next three years.
 On June 3, 2020, it was announced that Schmitz would step down from head coach and step into an advisory role with the program.

+Bowling Green in the NCAA tournament

 Steller Field

 Steller Field has been home to the Falcons baseball team since 1964.
 The field is named in honor of Warren E. Steller, a former instructor at the school who coached the school's football (1924–34) and baseball (1925, 1928–59) teams.
 The stadium is located on the Bowling Green campus, next to Slater Family Ice Arena and across the street from the Perry Field House.